naghmeh-sh/TheKofClient/README.md

 1. **TheKofClient** uses Zend Framework > 2.x HTTP client to communicate with SurveyMonkey servers.
 Later versions of this client might support a more generic way to communicate.

-2. While **TheKofClient** is part of the TalisMS library, It is in name only.
+2. While **TheKofClient** is part of the TalisMS library, It is so in name only.
 It follows the same naming convetions.
 But, it is a stand alone project.

 3. An account at SurveyMonkey with permissions to build apps.